I love baking soda for its versatility.

 24. Natural Anti-Dandruff Shampoo

-You may also want to rinse your hair with shampoo afterwards to remove any excess baking soda.
+You may also want to rinse your hair with shampoo afterward to remove any excess baking soda.

 25. Combatting Split Ends